cosmos72/stmx/README.md

 See the [util](util) folder, which contains several examples and utilities built with STMX and should be relatively straightforward to understand.

-The folder contains the following classes with related methods and functions, contained in the STMX.UTIL package - for more details, use `(describe 'some-symbol)` at REPL:
+The folder contains the following classes with related methods and functions, all in the STMX.UTIL package - for more details, use `(describe 'some-symbol)` at REPL:

 - `CELL` is the simplest transactional class.
 It is created with `(make-instance 'cell &key value)` and it can be empty or hold a single value.